ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Step 2: Delete all mount targets from the file share
 {: #fs-migrate-delete-targets}

-After unmounting the file share from all compute hosts, delete all mount targets associated with the file share.
+After the file share is unmounted from all compute hosts, delete all mount targets associated with the file share.
 You must delete all mount targets before you can update the access control mode.

 ### Deleting mount targets in the console
 {: #fs-migrate-delete-targets-ui}